Estate Planning Attorneys Serving Mid-Missouri

 When you choose us for your estate planning needs, we look at your assets and listen to your goals, and then match the estate planning tool that is right for you and your family.
 We want you to rest assured that you have control of your things during your life and that your assets go to whom you want upon your death or incapacitation.
 Our goal is to avoid the costs and time-consuming process of probate, avoid death taxes, plan ahead for the possibility of long-term nursing home care, and to assist your loved ones at your death.

 Start Building Your Plan TodaySCHEDULE A FREE CONSULTATION

-In a quick nutshell, your options are as follows:
+In a nutshell, your options are as follows:

-I. DO NOTHING.
-If you die without an estate plan, then someone else makes these important decisions for you.
-In Missouri there are a series of laws called “Intestate Succession”.
-These laws determine where you things go and who receives them.
-Your estate is then probated with the associated costs and delays, you lose privacy as your affairs are then a matter of public record.
+DO NOTHING.
+If you die without an estate plan, then someone else makes these critical decisions for you.
+In Missouri, there are a series of laws called “Intestate Succession”.
+These laws determine where your things go and who receives them.
+Your estate is then probated with the associated costs and delays, you lose privacy as your affairs then become a matter of public record.

-II.
 LAST WILL AND TESTAMENT.
-If you die with a Will your wishes are carried out, and it is generally inexpensive but again your estate is probated with all the same cost, delays and lack of privacy.
-It should be noted that probate generally costs your family much more than the cost of just doing a Trust in the first place.
+If you die with a will, then your wishes are carried out; and, it is generally inexpensive but, again, your estate is probated with all the same costs, delays, and lack of privacy.
+It should be noted that probate generally costs your family much more than the cost of establishing a trust.

-III.
-NON PROBATE TRANSFERS LAW.
+NON-PROBATE TRANSFERS LAW.
 In 1989 the Missouri legislature enacted a series of laws giving you the right to do certain documents that avoid probate.
-(Examples include: beneficiary deeds, T.O.D. designations on titles, P.O.D. designations on bank accounts, etc.) These document work well on very simple estates and do avoid probate.
-These documents are not however very flexible and do not allow for death tax planning, or planning for long term nursing care.
+(Examples include: beneficiary deeds, T.O.D. designations on titles, P.O.D. designations on bank accounts, etc.) These documents work well on straightforward estates and do avoid probate.
+These documents are not however very flexible and do not allow for death tax planning, or planning for long-term nursing care.
 They are not overly expensive depending on the documents prepared.